 I used what was at hand.
-Since I started in the days of the /2, I used a set of Earles forks to hold the wheel being trued.
-Forty years later, I suspect that few owners have an Earles fork swing arm laying around.
-You could use the wheel bearing sleeve (shown here) on the axle to hold the hub in place on the bearings and the protected axle in the vise.
-Basically, you need to have the bearings drawn together so that they are preloaded, and then mount the wheel on some type of axle so that it can turn.
-You can’t just stick the axle through without some way to preload the bearings, or you will have a “loose” wheel and the dial indicator method will not be accurate.
-You will need a place to mount the dial indicator.
-Maybe try installing the wheel, without the tire, back on the motorcycle and attaching the dial indicator to a fork leg.
+Since I started in the days of the /2, I used a set of Earles forks to hold the wheel.
+Forty years later, I suspect that few owners have an Earles fork swing arm lying around.
+Maybe try installing the wheel, without the tire, back on the motorcycle, and attaching the dial indicator to a fork leg.
 If you can’t rig up some way to hold the wheel and dial indicator, then you won’t be able to tune it.

-This shows the dial indicator rigged to show the up and down error.
-When set to show the side to side error, the dial will jump around erratically, due to the small “teeth” that hold the tire from slipping.
+The photo above shows the dial indicator rigged to show the up and down error.
+When set to show the side-to-side error, the dial will jump around erratically due to the small “teeth” that hold the tire from slipping.
 Just average it out.
-For the side to side alignment, the outer smooth surface of the rim is easier to measure than the inside surface with the teeth but is less accurate.
-Try to use the inside if possible.
-The tire mounts against the inside, not the outside.
-Some error is inherent due to the polishing of the rim.
+For the side-to-side alignment, the smooth outer surface of the rim is more accessible to measure than the inside surface but is not accurate.
+Try to use the inside, if possible.
 The rim may not be the same thickness all of the way around.
-The greatest error is usually at the weld for a few inches.
+The greatest error is usually at the weld for a few inches on each side.
 You must ignore that wavy area because there is nothing that you can do about it.

 With a dial indicator set up similar to this, one can tune your BMW motorcycle wheel rim quite easily.
 Expect your first one to test your tenacity.
 The second one will be much faster.
 The satisfaction of doing it yourself is well worth the frustration of the first one.

 BMW used the “hooked spoke” type on all models up to, but not including, the R25/3, R67/3, and the late R68.
-About 1954 they produced a hub that allowed a “straight pull” spoke.
+About 1954, they produced a hub that allowed a “straight pull” spoke.
 All previous spokes were hooked on the head end.
 This allowed a place to hook it at the hub.
-The advantage of the hooked spoke is that the hubs are easy to make and therefore cheap.
-The disadvantage is that where the spoke is bent, or “hooked,” it is weak.
-Over time, the pull on the spoke is such that the 90-degree bend wants to slightly straighten out.
-It is for this reason that motorcycles often needed to have spokes checked for tension.
+The advantage of the hooked spoke is that the hubs are easy to make and, therefore, cheap.
+The disadvantage is that where the spoke is bent or “hooked,” it is weak.
+Over time, the pull on the spoke is such that the 90-degree bend wants to straighten out slightly.
+This is why motorcycles often need to have spokes checked for tension.
 It was common for one to check spoke tension, even between major services.
-The advent of the straight pull spoke just about eliminated this time-consuming procedure.
-The BMW wheel with its tapered roller bearings and straight pull spokes made it the best wheel on any production motorcycle.
+The advent of the straight pull spoke eliminated this time-consuming procedure.
+With its tapered roller bearings and straight pull spokes, the BMW wheel made it the best wheel on any production motorcycle.

-This shows the two lengths of hooked spoke for the /3 half hub wheel, so common on the R25, R25/2, R51/3, R67, R67/2 and the wonderful R68.
+The photo shows the two lengths of hooked spoke for the /3 half hub wheel, so common on the R25, R25/2, R51/3, R67, R67/2, and the wonderful R68.
 All of these spokes had the hook at the head end.
-The R67/3, late R68, and the R25/3 had the full hub brake and therefore used the straight pull spokes.
+The R67/3, late R68, and the R25/3 had the full hub brake and therefore used the straight-pull spokes.

-Most had the 4 leaf clover mark on the head of the spoke.
+Most had the four-leaf clover mark on the head of the spoke.
 According to Mark Huggett, that is the trademark of Berg Union.
 Later they used Alpina, from Italy.
-They have a large “A” on the head.
+They have a large “A” on their head.

-The spokes with a 1 inch thicker end were called “Dickend” (one thick end) speiche, the one with 2 thicker ends was called “Doppeldickend” (double thick end).
-Rolf Gehrke
+The spokes with an end 1 inch thicker were called “Dickend” (one thick end) speiche and the one with two thicker ends was called “Doppeldickend” (double thick end).
+This clarity is from Rolf Gehrke

-This shows a NOS /3 long spoke with the plain head.
-I presume that it was from a different manufacturer.
+This photo shows a NOS /3 long spoke with a plain head.
+I presume that it is from a different manufacturer.

 The brass bushing on the left is a stock item on the /2 BMW.
-The early ones were just plain brass and the later ones were cadmium plated.
+The early ones were just plain brass, and the later ones were cadmium plated.
 The bushing on the right was removed from a BMW hub.
-It is slightly larger and has the cutout so that it can slide onto a spoke.
+It is slightly larger and has a cutout so that it can slide onto a spoke.
 I can’t remember the story.